emdnaia/OpenOCD/README.md

 #### Option 1: ODOH via Cloudflare
 - You work on `/etc/dnscrypt-proxy.toml`
 - Use the Guide from here:  SwaroopGiri: (https://github.com/SwaroopGiri/Pihole-with-Anonymized-ODOH)
-- The DNScrypt runs at 127.0.0.1@54, which unbound will just forward requests to (and itself be listening on 53, only allowing getting access from Wireguard clients):
+- The DNScrypt runs at 127.0.0.1@54, which Unbound at 127.0.0.1@53 will just forward requests to, while only accessible from Wireguard clients:

 - Here is how you add the dnscrypt proxy package and check paths, plus how to do restarts and enabling of it
 ```